Blogpost

 10% of the principal loan amount

 #7.
-The different types of loans licensed moneylenders offer
+The different types of loans private money lenders in Singapore offer

-Licensed moneylenders offer both secured and unsecured loans.
-Secured loans are often used for vehicle and property purchases while unsecured loans are more flexible if you are taking a personal loan – this can be used for personal reasons including credit card bills, renovation, or student fees.
+Licensed money lenders offer both secured and unsecured loans.
+Secured loans are often used for vehicle and property purchases while unsecured loans are more flexible if you are taking a personal loan – this can be used for personal reasons including paying off credit card bills, renovation expenses, or tuition fees.

-If you’re deciding between a secured and unsecured loan, here are the differences between the two:
+If you’re deciding between a secured and unsecured loan from a legalised money lender in Singapore, here are the differences between the two:

 SECURED LOAN